mandybrandt/Juicebox/README.md

 We are going to primarily use our seed file to build/rebuild the tables, and to fill them with some starting data.
 We need a programmatic way to do this, rather than having to connect directly to the SQL server and directly type in the queries by hand.

 Let's work a bit on these goals, starting with dropping and rebuilding the tables:

+Updating our Users Table
+We need to add the following fields:

+name VARCHAR(255) NOT NULL
+location VARCHAR(255) NOT NULL active BOOLEAN DEFAULT true
+So go back to your table definition in db/seed.js and update the table definition accordingly.